DUBLIN, BELFAST, DERRY, GALWAY, CLIFFS OF MOHER, KILLARNEY AND DINGLE PENINSULA

 Farm Visit/The Burren/Cliffs of Moher/Killarney

 By this point on the trip, we’ll have seen plenty of sheep, and today you’ll get a closer look!
-Our visit to the Rathbaum Farm includes sheep shearing and sheepdog herding demos, as well as freshly baked scones.
+Our visit to the Rathbaun Farm includes sheepdog herding demos as well as freshly baked scones.
 Our travels continue through The Burren, a unique limestone landscape that will make you feel like you landed on the moon, and along the Wild Atlantic Way to Ireland’s most iconic sight, the majestic Cliffs of Moher.
-Standing 668 feet above the ground at their highest point, the cliffs boast magnificent views of the Atlantic coast and provide nesting sites for thousands of…
+Standing 668 feet above the ground at their highest point, the cliffs boast magnificent views of the Atlantic coast and provide nesting sites for thousands of seabirds.
+On a…

 Ring of Kerry Highlights/Kenmare/Killarney